Many people will have heard of the term astigmatism, but few will really understand what it means.

 What is astigmatism?

 In very mild cases of astigmatism, there may be no corrective action required at all.
-In other cases the user may need to decide whether to have:
+In other cases, you may need to decide whether to have:

 - Glasses: Regular glasses are fine for treating many degrees of astigmatism.

-- Laser eye surgery: Using technology such as LASIK and LASEK, patients can achieve a permanent solution to poor vision.
+- Using technology such as LASIK and LASEK, patients can achieve a permanent solution to poor vision.